 Replace the existing drinking fountain on the restroom building with an accessible drinking fountain.
+This is planned in 2025.

 The sign on the ADA restroom is correctly placed on the latch side of the door, the text characters contrast with the background and are raised, and there is Braille.
 However, the sign is mounted too high on the wall.
 The baseline of the highest character should be no more than 60 inches above the floor.
 It is currently placed at 63 inches above the floor.
 The sign should be lowered by approximately 3 inches.